 Wilson Creek Winery

-Their almond champagne is what gets talked about most at this favorite Temecula winery, but it's the acres of grass, trees and covered patio tables that keep families coming back to Wilson Creek Winery.
-They even have a small playground with two swings and a fort climbing area that you can stop by before or after you pop open that bottle of champagne.
+"Family is what it's all about" is the motto of this favorite Temecula winery that boasts acres of grass, trees and covered patio tables that keep families coming back.
+They even have a small playground with two swings and a fort climbing area that you can stop by before or after you pop open that bottle of wine.

 Insider Tip: Bring your camera and capture some shots of your kiddos running around the blooms.
 The setting is the ideal spot for a photo op.